Posted on

 - what the defendant is willing to offer.5

-What is the car accident settlement process?
+What is the car accident settlement process in California?

 In the weeks after a car accident, an insurance adjuster from the at-fault party will approach you and make an initial settlement offer.
 This offer usually only covers your costs for the medical attention you have already gotten for your accident injuries.